hqwisen/imp-compilo/README.md

 Compiler for IMP, a simple imperative language.
 Written in Java.

+Project for the 'Introduction to language theory and compiling' course.

 ## How to **java**

 Tested with Java 9 (JDK) and JFlex 1.6.1.